Chaco Canyon Overlook

 min: 6233ft; 1900m max: 6318ft; 1926m

 The light is best in the morning.
-If you stay in the Gallo campground, get up and make this a before-breakfast hike.
+If you stay in the campground, make this a before-breakfast hike.

 You must stay on the trail.
 They are serious about this and we know of someone who received a ticket for leaving one of the other trails in the park.